Clemapfel/jluna/docs/manual.md

 777
 ```

-As the name suggest, if the variable does not yet exist, it is created.
-If the variable does already exist, `create_or_assign` acts identical to `assign`.
+As the name suggest, if the variable does not exist, it is created.
+If the variable does exist, `create_or_assign` acts identical to `assign`.
+If we call `assign` for a variable that does not yet exist, an exception is raised.

-#### Creating a new Variable
+### Creating a new Variable

-A convenient and highly useful function is `Module::new_*`, for example `Module::new_undef("var_name")` creates a new variable named `var_name` in the module and assigns it `undef`.
+A convenient and well-performing function is `Module::new_*`. `Module::new_undef("var_name")` creates a new variable named `var_name` in the module and assigns it `undef`.
 The return value of this function is a named proxy pointing to that variable, making the following syntax possible:

 ```cpp
 Main.new_undef("variable") = // any value here